n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolworkflow.md

 ---
-title: Workflow Tool
+title: Custom n8n Workflow Tool
-description: Documentation for the Workflow Tool node in n8n, a workflow automation platform.
+description: Documentation for the Custom n8n Workflow Tool node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

-# Workflow Tool
+# Custom n8n Workflow Tool

 The Workflow Tool node is a tool that allows an agent to run another n8n workflow and fetch its output data.

 On this page, you'll find the node parameters for the Workflow Tool node, and links to more resources.

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/workflow-tool/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Custom n8n Workflow Tool integrations](https://n8n.io/integrations/workflow-tool/){:target=_blank .external-link} page.
 ///
 ## Node parameters